momopaper/ideagen_test/README.md

 ## Identify functions

-Based on requirements, identify all features that required to implement:
+Based on requirements, identify all features that need to be implemented:

 -   User Authentication
     -   Register